solo-io/workshops/istio-basics/02-secure-service-ingress.md

 In this lab, you will deploy the sample application to your Kubernetes cluster, and expose the web-api service to the Istio ingress gateway and configure secure access to it.

+## Prerequisites

+Verify you're in the correct folder for this lab: `/home/solo/workshops/istio-basics`.
+This lab builds on both lab 01 where we already installed Istio using the demo profile.

 ## Deploy the sample application

 Verify you're in the correct folder for this lab: /home/solo/workshops/istio-basics/.